 Let us, for the sake of simplicity, consider a system of just two particles which have interacted with each other at some point in the past.
 Suppose we have a box as before and each particle can be either in the box or out of the box.
 Now when we look, we will find one of four actual states: 1) both in the box, 2) both out of the box, 3) one in the box and the other out of it, and 4) vice versa.
 So our possibility space for the system will have four directions, and the state of this two-particle system will be represented by a single state vector pointing in some combination of the four directions.
 For example, if the vector has a large component in the direction where both particles are in the box, then the probability of finding the particles in that actual state will be large.
 But, so long as the vector has components in the other directions as well, there is a possibility of finding one of several actual states when we look.
 Thus, the state vector represents a potential for the particles to be found in any of the four possible states we can actually observe.

-What is amazing about this is that the other particle becomes actual instantly—even if it is in another galaxy.
+What is amazing about this is that the state of the other particle changes instantly—even if it is in another galaxy.
 One might think at first that some strange faster-than-light communication passes between the two particles when one is measured.
 But such strange mechanisms are not at all necessary when we remember that the two particles were not really separate in the first place—the one state vector described the potentiality for them both.
 Thus, in the world of potentiality, there were not two particles at all, but just one potentiality which contained the possibilities for measurements of them both.
 And, since the potentiality exists in a possibility space rather than a physical space, the "physical" distance between the particles is irrelevant.
-Although they are separated in spacetime, in the potential world beyond spacetime they are united as one.
+Although they are separated in spacetime, in the potential world they are united as one.
 Thus, the complementary wave-particle aspects of matter are accompanied by their respective nonlocal-local aspects.

 In this quantum world, things are interconnected beyond the limits of space and time.
 Behind the classical world of separate material particles lies a world that is nonseparable.
 In essence, a system of two particles is not really two separate particles at all, but one nonseparable potential which contains the possibilities for the two particles.
 Similarly, a system of many particles is also united in the same way.
 Thus, the whole universe is united in one cosmic wave of potentiality living in a vast space of unimaginable possibility.
 While the world appears to be a Many, quantum mechanics demonstrates that it is fundamentally a One.